What are the best Spanish courses online? Speak, listen, read & write.

 Review: 4.7 ★★★★☆ | Price: $29.99/1 month. $4.99/month annually. | Trial: Yes

-This app, originally focused on the languages of East Asia (filling a gap where Duolingo is said to be deficient), is now expanded to offer Spanish and numerous other languages.
-It combines audio with simple pictures and activities in a quiz style, festooned with badges and the option to “share” your achievements.
+Originally focused on East Asian languages (filling a gap where Duolingo was less comprehensive), this app has expanded to offer Spanish and many other languages.
+Lingodeer combines audio with simple visuals and quiz-style activities, decorated with badges and options to share your achievements.

-Unlike Duolingo, Lingodeer is a premium Spanish learning program.
-It offers free introductory online Spanish lessons and a “Travel Phrasebook”.
-You will need to pay to unlock the whole Spanish lesson catalog, use it across devices, but also access other languages, lesson tips and office learning.
+Unlike Duolingo, Lingodeer is a premium language program for Spanish courses.
+It offers free introductory lessons and a “Travel Phrasebook,” but you’ll need to subscribe to unlock the full Spanish catalog, cross-device access, other languages, lesson tips, and offline learning.

 Review: 4.6 ★★★★☆ | Price: $11.99/month. $99 Lifetime. | Free trial: Yes